DMadir/Project-One/README.md

 - What is the main advantage of automating configuration with Ansible?
 The main advantage of using ansible playbook configuration is to defined a specific roles which eliminate duplications.

 The playbook implements the following tasks:
- In 3-5 bullets, explain the steps of the ELK installation play.
-E.g., install Docker; download image; etc._

 - Install docker.io and download images.
 - Install python3
 - It also add the kibana into the Elk-VM